partout-io/codegen/README.md

                                   Root folder that contains the manifest and Sources directory (defaults to current directory).
   --manifest <manifest>           YAML file describing the paths & entities to process.
+  --aliases <aliases>             Comma-separated aliases in the form AliasName:type, for example
+                                  SecureData:string,UniqueID:string.
   -h, --help                      Show help information.
 ```